jcoleman45/6300test/Project2/D1/DesignDocument.md

 # Design Document

-This document describes the architecture and design of the 'Payment and Rewards Management System for Mobile Stalls for Android' by capturing the details through UML diagrams such as component, deployment and class diagrams.
+This document describes the architecture and design of the 'Payment and Rewards Management System for Mobile Stalls for Android' (PReMS) by capturing the details through UML diagrams such as component, deployment and class diagrams.

 The document also captures the design constraints and assumptions.